Xooa/xooa-python-sdk/README.md

 - API version: v1
 - Package version: 1.0.0

-This class contains all the public functions available by SDK.

 This SDK refers to smart contract APIs available for Xooa platform.
 For more details, refer: <https://api.xooa.com/explorer>

 Note: XLDB and asset management APIs are not included in the SDK.